 Now, let’s look at a real-world example of when you would conduct design verification, design validation, or human factors validation.

 Suppose you are developing a medical device for use by paramedics with the following user need: “I need to use the device in an ambulatory setting.”
-This user need would be translated into several product requirements (or design inputs), likely related to the device’s size, weight, and battery life, to ensure the device was suitable for an ambulatory setting.
+This user need would be translated into several product requirements (or design inputs), likely related to the device’s size, weight, and battery life, to verify that the device was suitable for an ambulatory setting.
 These product requirements should be written so they can be objectively assessed.
 For example, there could be a product requirement stated as: “The battery shall last at least 12 hours with the device operating at maximum power consumption.”
 The product requirement provides a more concrete element to test or verify.
 For example, you might verify this requirement by running production-equivalent devices in a lab environment from maximum charge until battery depletion, enabling you to verify that the battery lasts at least 12 hours – in other words, that you designed the product right.